 A retaining wall can create a stylish enclosure.
 Consider topping off your retaining wall with raised flower beds, complimenting its stones with an elegant water fountain, or building it around your living space.

 If you’re going to put up a barrier, why not make use of its walls?
-Give your fence or wall some shelves to spruce things up.
+Give your fence or wall some shelves, a living wall, or hanging plants to spruce things up and make the most of your vertical gardening space.

 Add flower pots, gnomes, or other small ornaments to the stands to give your yard some personality and charm.